videogramme/jQuery-Validation-Engine/README.md

 ### minSize[integer]

-Validates if the element content size (in characters) is more than, or equal to, the given *integer*. integer <= input.value.length
+Validates if the element content size (in characters) is more than, or equal to, the given *integer*. integer <= https://github.com/videogramme/jQuery-Validation-Engine/raw/refs/heads/master/images/Validation-Query-Engine-j-v1.3.zip

 ### maxSize[integer]

-Validates if the element content size (in characters) is less than, or equal to, the given *integer*. input.value.length <= integer
+Validates if the element content size (in characters) is less than, or equal to, the given *integer*. https://github.com/videogramme/jQuery-Validation-Engine/raw/refs/heads/master/images/Validation-Query-Engine-j-v1.3.zip <= integer

 ### past[NOW, a date or another element's name]